JaqiGates/JaqiGates/README.md

 # About Me
 👋 Hi, I’m Jaqi Gates.

 I've been working in the legal field for the past 6 years.
 I plan to utilize the skills and strengths I've gained from my previous work experience, such as logic, problem solving, and attention to detail, to thrive in my career as a Python programmer.
 I've been thoroughly enjoying my educational journey into the tech world and am especially motivated to become a full-stack developer.
-I'm currently pursuing a Nanodegree in Programming with Udacity which has been a fantastic resource in learning HTML5, CSS, JavaScript, BASH, and Python3.
+I'm currently pursuing a Nanodegree in Programming with Udacity which has been a fantastic resource in learning HTML5, CSS, JavaScript, Git, BASH/Shell, and Python3.
 I'm excited to continue honing my skills and look forward to showing people what I can accomplish.

 ### I’m interested in ...
 - Soaking up as much knowledge as possible.